 WHAT JOBS CAN I GET WITH MY VIDEO GAME DESIGN BACHELOR’S DEGREE?

 Most careers in video game design are attainable with a bachelor’s degree or less.
 Specific job titles will vary by the student’s degree specialization and fields of expertise.
 Artistic students may be drawn to careers in video game art, animation or design.
 Alternatively, graduates with tech skills often find their calling in video game design with careers in software development or computer programming.
 Other pathways include scriptwriting, music composition and marketing.

 WHAT ARE THE BEST ONLINE VIDEO GAME DESIGN BACHELOR’S PROGRAMS?

 Choosing a program is an incredibly personal decision, and only you can properly evaluate whether a target school’s strengths match your educational needs.
 The following ranked list of schools should serve as a helpful starting point in your search for the best online bachelor’s degree in video game design programs in the United States.
-Our ranking is based on the courses schools offer, available specializations, student outcomes, career support services, and other criteria used to determine academic excellence.
 If you are considering an online bachelor’s in video game design, be sure to contact admissions specialists at different colleges and universities to learn more their about specific bachelor’s degree requirements and offerings.

 Accredited Online Game Design Programs